12 Great Ways to Get Rid of Bloating

 – Increasing your fibre intake.
 Aim for 18–30 grams per day of both soluble and insoluble fibre from whole grains, fruit, vegetables, nuts, and seeds.

-– Drinking adequate fluids.
-Drink 6–8.5 cups (1.5–2 litres) per day of water and other fluids.
+– Drinking adequate fluids and 1.5–2 litres is the NHS recommendation per day of water and other fluids.

 CAUTION!

-Keep in mind that you may need to increase your soluble fibre intake with caution, as this type of fIbre is fermented in your colon and may contribute to bloated feelings.
+Keep in mind that you may need to increase your soluble fibre intake with caution, as this type of fibre is fermented in your colon and may contribute to bloated feelings.

 While constipation may be relieved with medication, certain types like bulk and osmotic laxatives may make bloating worse, so talk with your doctor about your symptoms to determine what’s best for you.